software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 Before we start creating issues, let's add some [labels](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/managing-labels) so that we can better organize our issues.
 Open your repository in GitHub and click the "Issues" tab.
 On the right, click the "Labels" button.

 {: .highlight }

 > If you don't see the "Issues" tab in the repository, follow [this guide](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/disabling-issues) to enable the issues.
 In our case the "Issues" checkbox should be checked.

 Let's add the following labels by clicking the "New label" button:

 - "user story" label indicates that the issue is a user story
 - "task" label indicates that the issue is a task

-Then, let's create a label for each user story so that we can better organize the tasks.
-Create a label with a short description of each user story, for example "add recommendation" and "list recommendations".
+Then, let's create a label _for each user story_ so that we can better organize the tasks.
+Create a label with a _short description_ (_not_ the full user story description) of each user story, for example "add recommendation" and "list recommendations".

 {: .important-title }

 > Exercise 11
 >
-> Create the "user story" and "task" labels and a label for each user story as described above.
+> Create the "user story" and "task" labels and a label _for each user story_ as described above.
+Come up with a _short description_ for each user story for the labels, such as "add recommendation".

 Now that we have the labels, let's create an issue for each user story.
 Click the "Issues" tab and click the green "New issue" button on the right.
 Set the issue title as "As a user I want to add a reading recommendation so that I can gather a collection of recommendations".
 With the description we can provide additional details if we can't fit everything in the title.
 On the right, click "Labels" and choose labels "user story" and "add recommendation", which indicate that this issue is related to a certain user story.
 Then, click "Projects" on the right and choose "Product Backlog".
 This will add the issue to the Product Backlog project.
 Finally, click the "Submit a new issue" button to create the issue.

 {: .note }

 > You can easily find the issues related to certain user story by opening the "Issues" tab and choosing the user story label from the "Label" dropdown menu.

 Let's open the "Projects" tab and open the Sprint Backlog project.
 We should see that the issue we created is now in the project.
 We can move the issue to a column by dragging the issue card.
 This will change the status of the issue.
 Let's move the issue we created to the "In Sprint" column, which indicates that this user story is in the current Sprint.